SumitsHub/learn-react/01-fundamentals/README.md

 }
 ```

-- you will see index,but it's not advised if the list is changing
+- you will see index, but it's not advised if the list is changing

 ```js
 function BookList() {